 Kipling used a roundel depicting the head of an elephant surmounted by a swastika as a personal logo.
 It appears on most editions of his books published in the early twentieth century, after his residence in Vermont.
 Kipling employed the ancient Indo-European sun symbol as a good luck charm.
 The Sanskrit word swastika means “conducive to well-being,” with roots derived from fortune and auspiciousness.

-The medallion was designed by Kipling’ father, John Lockwood Kipling, whose decoration of the house is examined in an previous post.
+The medallion was designed by Kipling’ father, John Lockwood Kipling, whose decoration of the house is examined in a previous post.
 Lockwood Kipling had earlier connected the elephant and swastika in an illustration for the 1894 book, Tales of the Punjab, by Flora Annie Steel.

-The illustration depicts a scene from “The Two Brothers,” wherein the king is is be chosen by a sacred elephant “kneeling down and saluting the favored individual as he passed by, for in this manner Kings were elected in that country.”
+The illustration depicts a scene from “The Two Brothers,” wherein the king is to be chosen by a sacred elephant “kneeling down and saluting the favored individual as he passed by, for in this manner Kings were elected in that country.”
 The swastika appears on the elephant’s headdress.